bujiio/buji-pac4j/README.md

 | version >= 5   | 8   | v4    | v1.5   | Standalone security library | No              | Production ready |

 **It must be used with a [pac4j security library](https://www.pac4j.org/implementations.html)**:
-- certainly, the [javaee-pac4j](https://github.com/pac4j/jee-pac4j) implementation (which has the same filters as `buji-pac4j` version <= 7.x)
+- Certainly, the [javaee-pac4j](https://github.com/pac4j/jee-pac4j) implementation (which has the same filters as `buji-pac4j` version <= 7.x)
-- or maybe, if you use Spring MVC, the [spring-webmvc-pac4j](https://github.com/pac4j/spring-webmvc-pac4j) implementation.
+- Or maybe, if you use Spring MVC, the [spring-webmvc-pac4j](https://github.com/pac4j/spring-webmvc-pac4j) implementation.

 While **it is always better to directly use a pac4j security library alone**, this bridge can be used to keep legacy software and avoid full migration.